ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : unit = ()
 ```

-As seen in the last example, the catch-all pattern (the underscore symbol) can be used in definitions.
+As seen in the last example, the catch-all pattern (`_`) can be used in definitions.
 The following example illustrates its use, which is distinct from the unit pattern:
 ```ocaml
 # let (_, y) = List.split [(1,2); (3,4); (5,6); (7,8)];;
 val y : int list = [2; 4; 6; 8]
 ```
+This construction creates two lists.
+The first is formed by the left element of each pair.
+The second is formed by the right element.
+Since we're only interested in the right element, we give the name `y` to that list and discard the first by using `_`.

 ## Local Definitions

 Local definitions are like global definitions, except the name is only bound inside an expression.
-They are introduced by the `let ... = ... in ...` construction.
-The name bound before the `in` keyword is only bound in the expression after the `in` keyword
+They are introduced by the `let ... = ... in ...` expression.
+The name bound before the `in` keyword is only bound in the expression after the `in` keyword.
 ```ocaml
 # let b = 2 * 3 in b * 7;;
 - : int = 42